 Economic Growth + Income Generating Opportunities

-Thoughout OTK and post graduation, we provide ongoing income generating opportunities to offset economic challenges that our chefs may face throughout the program and their entrepreneurial journeys which may include: night markets, farmers market stalls, catering gigs, etc.
+Thoughout OTK and post graduation, we provide ongoing income generating opportunities to offset economic challenges that our chefs may face throughout the program and their entrepreneurial journeys which may include: night markets, food events, farmers market stalls, catering gigs, employment opportunities, etc.

 OTK is designed with small cohorts, which provides a real sense of community as chef entrepreneurs work towards their goals together.
 In addition, we are dedicated to creating a network of support for our chef entrepreneurs through collaborations with nonprofit partners and local restaurant partners to support our chefs in a variety of ways.

 We welcome and invite established restaurants and chefs to join us in this effort!
 Please contact us about getting involved as a vendor/mentor or through externship opportunities!